Mouth Sounds: Background

-While developing the prequel to Mouth Sounds, Cicierega created a setting for both albums, concerning the existence of parallel universes.
-In the universe with which Mouth Sounds lies, the band Smash Mouth exists, but not in the parallel universe created for Mouth Silence (which lacks any overt Smash Mouth-related mixes).
-In both universes, Cicierega delineated that a "war of music" continues on, explaining the reasoning behind the mashups.

-Numerous easter eggs have been found in the digital files for Mouth Sounds and Mouth Silence that each relate to "All Star".
-For example, when the metadata of every track on the former is viewed, the creation date of all the files is May 4, 1999 which was the release date of "All Star."
-On the cover of the album, Shrek can be seen on the glasses of Cicierega, referencing how "All Star" was used at the beginning of Shrek.

 Reception

 Mouth Sounds received mostly positive reviews from critics.
 Katie Rife, writing for The A.V.
 Club, called the mixtape "brilliant," citing its ability to toy with the listener's nostalgia held towards the songs included, and wrapped up her review by suggesting the album to those that enjoy the thought of "dropping acid at a Media Play going-out-of-business sale."
 Ben Simon of Music Putty also wrote of Mouth Sounds' ability to relate to the listener's childhood memories, writing, "nostalgia is the album’s unifying theme," and citing the third track, "D'oh," as an example of when it "is taken to its most equally incredible and horrific extreme."
-As of July 8, 2021, the mixtape has received over 1,150,000 plays on SoundCloud.